Australian Classification Board: Overview

 The board operates on a procedure that primarily involves decision-making.
 The members must communicate their views clearly and appreciate the views of others.
 Board members would be exposed to a wide range of material, including content that is confronting and offensive.
 Every film and computer game has to be classified before it can be legally made available to the public.
 Some publications also need to be classified.
 Failure to give classification (especially for unclassified material that is likely to be classified RC) is an implicit ban (except for exempt films, games, and publications).
 It is an offence "to display, demonstrate, sell, hire, publicly exhibit or advertise a film or computer game" without having it classified.
 Some films and documentaries (such as current affairs and those created for business, scientific and education purposes) are exempt from classification unless, if classified, they would be M or above.

 There are legal age restrictions for the ratings of MA 15+ and R 18+.
-X 18+ is a special restriction rating for adult content.
+X 18+ is a special restriction rating for pornographic content.
 X 18+ is limited only to films, and the highest rating for video games remains R 18+.
 Should a game contain content not suitable for or exceeding the boundaries of an R 18+ rating (often explicit sexual content or nudity), that game is usually either modified (censored) or, rarely, refused classification (banned) (an exception to this was made for The Last of Us Part II, where the game was not censored despite containing nudity).
 The other classification categories (G, PG and M) are merely recommendations and they are not submitted to legal age restrictions.
 RC (banned) material cannot be sold, hired or distributed to anyone.
 A film or video game's context is crucial in determining whether a classifiable element is justified by the story-line or themes.